HomeBlog Home

 Do you want to make your home handicap accessible?
 Here are ten great ways to make a handicap-accessible home for people living with disabilities.

 Adults and children with disabilities will need certain home modifications and improvement projects completed before moving to a home for their safety and peace of mind.
-Whether you need to widen the doorways or replace steps with ramps to get inside the home, many modifications can be done easily without needing professional help.

 The first step to creating a handicap-accessible home is to walk through the home and determine what needs to be done.
-There is much to consider in order to make your home ADA-compliant, especially if you live in a two-story single-family home.
+There is much to consider to make your home ADA-compliant, especially if you live in a two-story single-family home.

 This is how you make a handicap-accessible home

-1. Install a Stairlift
+1. Install a Stairlift for Multi-Level Access

-A stairlift typically costs between $2,500 and $8,000 and should be installed by a professional to do it safely and correctly.
+A stairlift typically costs between $2,500 and $25,000 and should be installed by a professional to do it safely and correctly.
 The price will vary depending on the model selected, the length of the staircase, the type of seat, and any other upgrades added.

 Before installing a stairlift, it is important to keep in mind that they will limit space on narrow stairways, and if your home has multiple levels, you might need a separate stairlift for each level.